tombonan/caselaw/docs/README.md

 ### Cases by Jurisdiction

-To return an array of cases by jurisdiction, search either by jurisdiction id or name
+To return an array of cases by jurisdiction, search either by jurisdiction id or name and enter in the number of cases you want returned as the second argument

 ```ruby
 client.cases_by_jurisdiciton("Colorado", 20)